-With crypto wallets, users get to choose not just the service or vendor that supplies a crypto wallet, but the deployment approach as well.
+Crypto wallet users get to choose not just the service or vendor that supplies a crypto wallet, but the deployment approach as well.

 Within the category of cold wallets are two primary types:

 - Paper wallets.
-A paper wallet is truly a low-tech solution whereby the user writes down the public and private key information on a piece of paper.
+A paper wallet is truly a low-tech solution, whereby the user writes down the public and private key information on a piece of paper.

 Within the hot wallet category are three types:

 - Online (web) wallets.
 Perhaps the most common and widely used form of crypto wallet is found in online services.
-With an online wallet, an online service, such as a crypto exchange, holds the user's public and private keys.
+With an online wallet, an online service such as a crypto exchange holds the user's public and private keys.
 Users access the wallet by logging in to the online service.

 - Desktop wallets.
 With a desktop wallet, the cryptographic keys are stored in an application on a user's desktop system.